- First ten transfers free when you sign up through Finder

-One of the big advantages of using the HSBC Global Transfers service is that no fees apply to your international transactions.
-But this only applies to transfers between your own HSBC accounts.
+A notable advantage of using the HSBC Global Transfers service is that no fees apply to your international transactions — but this only applies to transfers between your own HSBC accounts.

 However, a service fee is charged by the bank for every international wire transfer you send.
 You’ll be able to review any charges that apply to each transfer before you make your transaction.

-You’ll need to consider the exchange rate that applies whenever you send money overseas, and HSBC updates its rates frequently in order to keep pace with market fluctuations.
-You’ll be able to review the live exchange rate that applies to each transaction before you make a transfer, but using the global transfers service to send money between your accounts entitles you to preferential exchange rates from the bank.
+You’ll need to consider the exchange rate that applies whenever you send money overseas, and HSBC updates its rates frequently to keep pace with market fluctuations.
+You’ll be able to review the live exchange rate that applies to each transaction before you make a transfer — but using the global transfers service to send money between your accounts entitles you to preferential exchange rates from the bank.

 As HSBC is an international bank, you can use the Global Transfers service to send funds to eligible HSBC deposit accounts in more than 45 countries around the world.
 The maximum amount you can send per day using this service is $200,000.